Learning to manage people is a big job and takes a long time. Line management is a skill and one that needs to be developed.

 3. Poor Morale:

-Micromanaged teams are not happy teams.
+Micromanaged teams are not happy or motivated teams.
 A boss that is never satisfied and tends to focus on the negative is not a receipe for a happy team.

 4. Loss Of Ownership: